Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/ensembl-website-basics.md

 The new Ensembl website is an ongoing project to provide access to Ensembl data through visualisation in a redesigned web interface.

-A very limited data set of the genes, transcripts and proteins for seven genomes has been made available for the initial releases.
+A data set of the genes, transcripts and proteins for over 300 genomes has been made available so far and more will continue to be released.

-New interfaces for presenting a range of other data types, such as variation, homology and regulation will be released periodically.
+New interfaces for presenting a range of other data types, such as variation, homology and regulation are also being released periodically.

 ## Apps